King Power Stadium

 Post Code for Sat Nav: LE2 7FL

 A walking route to the stadium is signposted from across the road from the station.
 Come out of the station entrance and cross the road in front of you.
 Turn left and then go right along a pathway that runs beside and looks down on the Waterloo Way ring road.
 Continue straight along this pathway for around half a mile and you will reach a small park on your right (Nelson Mandela Park).
 You will clearly see behind it ‘Welford Road’ the impressive looking home of Leicester Tigers Rugby Club and diagonally beyond the ground you should be able to make out the steelwork above the top of the stands of the King Power Stadium.
 Either walk around the park on your right or walk through it and on reaching the main road on the other side, cross over at the pedestrian crossing and with the rugby ground immediately in front of you turn left.
 Walk past the rugby ground on your right and continue straight along this road, then taking a right turn into Almond Road.
 Pass the Counting House pub on your left and at the T-junction turn left into Aylestone Road.
-Take the next right into Raw Dykes Road and you will reach the stadium and away supporters entrances in front of you.
+Take the next right into Raw Dykes Road and you will reach the King Power Stadium and away supporters entrances in front of you.

-Official Programme: £3
+- Official Programme: £3.50